Pablo-source/targets-test/README.md

 ![05_Pipeline_completed_merged_files](https://github.com/Pablo-source/targets-test/assets/76554081/a4c488bf-92ac-49f8-825e-970fad4fc6e2)

-## 6. Render Markdown report from Pipeline objects created in previous step
+## Pipeline 01. populate markdown with targets

 Everytime we update something in the pipeline we use "tar_make()" to re-run the entire pipeline.
 If some of the targets have not changed since last time we ran the pipeline, targets will skip those nodes in the pipeline called targets.